Kavery Nambisan: Literary career

 Nambisan's story Dr Sad and the Power Lunch was joint runner-up in the third Outlook-Picador non-fiction contest in 2003.
 She has also contributed fiction to Indian Literature, the journal published by the Sahitya Akademi (India's National Academy of Letters).

+A Luxury Called Health: A Doctor’s Journey Through the Art, the Science and the Trickery of Medicine, her first non-fiction book is based on her experiences as a doctor and honestly discusses the ills of the profession.

 She has also contributed some works of criticism, including a piece on 'New Issues in Fiction' to the journal Indian Literature.